 - How Boost Disk pricing works

-- Understand Boost Disk sizes
+- Understanding Boost Disk billing

-- Calculate your monthly Boost Disk costs
+- Calculating monthly costs

-- Estimate the impact on your Build Automation invoice
+- Estimating the impact on your invoice

 How Boost Disk pricing works

-The current pricing for Boost Disks is:
+The current price is:

 $0.30 per GB per month

-$154 per month per build target, or about $5.13 per day.
+$154 per month per build target or about $5.13 per day.

-Understand Boost Disk sizes
+Understanding Boost Disk billing

 For example: